 Storage of Pinsa with Escarole

-The pinsa with escarole can be stored for 1-2 days in the fridge, covered with a sheet of aluminum foil or sealed in an airtight container.
+The pinsa with escarole keeps for 1-2 days in the fridge, covered with a sheet of aluminum foil or in an airtight container.

 Related Recipes